2021 Minsk apartment shooting

 On 28 September 2021, Andrei Zeltser, a Belarusian IT worker, was killed in Minsk by members of the State Security Committee of the Republic of Belarus (Belarusian KGB) who conducted a raid on his apartment.
-After a door breaching, a shootout took place, in which Zeltser fatally shot one of the agents, and was subsequently killed by the KGB members.
+After a door breaching, a shootout took place, in which Zeltser fatally shot Dmitry Fedosyuk, a KGB agent from the Alpha Group unit.
+Zeltser was then killed by the KGB.
 Zeltser was subsequently called a "terrorist" by the government.
 According to the state-owned Belarusian Telegraph Agency, "members of an extremist group with ties to the opposition, supposedly, lived in the apartment", referring to Zeltser, 31, and his wife, who was arrested.

 More than a hundred people were detained in the aftermath of the event, in connection to social media comments, and some were subsequently given prison sentences.